kubernetes/website/docs/admin/limitrange/index.md

 the cluster.
 If you change the limits to a different value range, it does not affect pods that were previously created in a namespace.

-If a resource (cpu or memory) is being restricted by a limit, the user will get an error at time of creation explaining why.
+If a resource (CPU or memory) is being restricted by a limit, the user will get an error at time of creation explaining why.

 Let's first spin up a [Deployment](/docs/user-guide/deployments) that creates a single container Pod to demonstrate